theagentwo-wq/New-KPI-Dashboard/README.md

 ## Project Workflow

-This project uses a hybrid workflow that combines local development and testing with automated deployment via GitHub.
+This project uses automated deployment via GitHub Actions with all development tracked in version control.

-1.  **Local Development**: All code is edited and tested within this cloud IDE, which functions as a local development environment.
-    *   To run the app for testing, use the `npm run dev` command in the terminal.
+1.  **Local Development**: Edit code in your IDE and test locally using `npm run dev`
-    *   This requires local environment variables to be set (see "Local Development Setup" below).
+    *   Requires `.env.local` file with environment variables (see "Local Development Setup" below)
+    *   The `/server` directory contains Cloud Functions source code
-2.  **Version Control**: Changes are committed and pushed to the project's GitHub repository.
-All work should happen on the `main` branch.
+2.  **Version Control**: All work happens on the `main` branch
-3.  **Automated Deployment**: Pushing code to the `main` branch of the GitHub repository automatically triggers a GitHub Action.
-This action builds the application and deploys it to the live Firebase Hosting environment.
-4.  **Deployment Secrets**: For the automated deployment to succeed, API keys and configuration must be stored as **Secrets** in the GitHub repository.
-The deployment workflow injects these secrets into the live application.
+    *   All changes are committed automatically with Claude Code attribution
+    *   Push to `main` triggers automatic deployment
+3.  **Automated Deployment**: GitHub Actions workflow handles build and deployment
+    *   Builds frontend React app with Vite
+    *   Builds server functions from `/server` directory
+    *   Deploys to Firebase Hosting and Cloud Functions
+    *   Injects production secrets from GitHub Secrets during build
+4.  **Development Tracking**: See `DEVELOPMENT.md` for ongoing work, known issues, and session notes

 ---